Sándor Battaglini-Fischer Sándor Battaglini-Fischer

 Criminal Networks

 Contributed to Citadel, a web-based tool to visualize and interact with criminal network graphs.
-Research project for the Amsterdam Police Department using React, Node.js, and Cytoscape.js.
+Research project for the Amsterdam Police Department using React, Node.js, and Cytoscape.js and a dataset of the cocaine trafficking network in the Netherlands.

 Chaotic Dynamics